Exterior Design Becoming More Custom, Less Cookie-Cutter

 Rather than wrapping a home horizontally in the same width of siding, we’re seeing multiple widths and different line directions that create shape and dimension for the eye.

-This home juxtaposes siding widths in both vertical and horizontal applications, featuring Thermally Modified Wood Cladding in VG Hemlock.
+This home juxtaposes siding widths in both vertical and horizontal applications, featuring Thermally Modified Wood Cladding in VG Hemlock

 Thermally Modified VG Hemlock wood cladding exterior design trend modern shape lines